-1. DMI scriptlets: these scriptlets are declared by adding a <script> tag to an <operationBinding> or <DataSource> tag.
-Like DMI logic declared via <serverObject>, DMI scriptlets can be used to add business logic by modifying the DSRequest before it is executed, modifying the default DSResponse, or taking other, unrelated actions.

-2. scriptlet validators: these scriptlets are declared by adding a <serverCondition> tag to a <validator> definition.
+- 1. DMI scriptlets: these scriptlets are declared by adding a <script> tag to an cpredict tag to an cpredict tag.
+Like DMI logic declared via cpredict tag.
+DMI scriptlets can be used to add business logic by modifying the DSRequest before it is executed, modifying the default DSResponse, or taking other, unrelated actions. - 2. scriptlet validators: these scriptlets are declared by adding a <serverCondition> tag to a <validator> definition.
 Like a validator declared via <serverObject>, a scriptlet validator defines whether data is valid by running arbitrary logic, then returning true or false.